Patents - Uzbekistan: Lexology GTDT Practice Guides

 - It is possible to bring a lawsuit against an infringer that uses equivalent features to those disclosed in a patent claim.
 The equivalence of a certain feature to the one in the patent claim is usually evaluated on a case-by-case basis, based on written conclusions and expert evidence.
 There are no specific official guidelines, legislation or judicial decisions governing the scope of equivalents of a patent claim in Uzbekistan.

 - What mechanisms are available for obtaining evidence from an opponent, from third parties or from outside the country for proving infringement, damages or invalidity?

-- Unlike in common law jurisdictions, in Uzbekistan there are no pre-trial procedures in a lawsuit, such as discovery of evidence.
-Both the civil and the commercial procedure codes provide for the possibility of obtaining evidence from an opponent and from third parties in order to prove infringement, damages and invalidity by filing a specific motion with the court that can issue a relevant ruling.
+Both the Civil Code and the Commercial Procedure Code provide for the possibility of obtaining evidence from an opponent and from third parties to prove infringement, damages and invalidity by filing a specific motion with the court that can issue a relevant ruling.
 Obtaining evidence from outside the country is only possible if Uzbekistan has signed multilateral or bilateral agreements allowing the exchange of information and evidence between the relevant state bodies and providing for the enforcement of respective court rulings (eg, the Commonwealth of Independent States countries).

 - What is the typical timetable for a patent infringement lawsuit in the trial and appellate courts?

 On average, it takes around three to four weeks after filing a lawsuit for the first hearing to take place in a commercial court of first instance or in an appellate or cassation court after submitting an appeal.
 It usually takes two to three months to obtain the ruling of the first instance court or the appellate or cassation court.